JQiue/jqiue-notes/docs/math-english/nce.md

 ```
 Last week, my four-year-old daughter, Sally, was inveted to a children's party.
 I decided to take her by train.
-Sally was very exceted because she had never travelled on a train before.
+Sally was very excited because she had never travelled on a train before.
 She sat near the window and asked questions about everything she saw.
 Suddenly, a middle-aged lady got on the train and sat opposite Sally.
 'Hello, little girl,'she said.